 Haron and Raymond looked briefly at the possibility of switching off two fuel cells to conserve reactants.
 If this were done, then the remaining fuel cell might operate for up to three weeks after TEI failure.
 However, a single fuel cell would probably not produce enough electricity to operate all CSM systems vital to the crew's continued survival, some of which were not immediately obvious.

 Because the explosion happened while the mission was en route to the Moon, its crew, commanded by Apollo 8 astronaut James Lovell, was able to use the LM Aquarius as a lifeboat.
-They employed its descent engine in place of the SPS.
-The docked spacecraft flew behind the Moon, where the crew fired the LM descent engine to adjust their course and accelerate toward Earth.
+The astronauts employed the LM descent engine in place of the SPS.
+The docked spacecraft flew behind the Moon, where the crew fired the descent engine to adjust their course and accelerate toward Earth.

 On Apollo 16 (16-27 April 1972), as the CSM Casper orbited the Moon, it suffered a malfunction in the system meant to swivel its SPS engine bell.
 The LM Orion, which had already undocked in preparation for landing, stood by in lunar orbit until the SPS problem was understood, then landed several hours behind schedule.

 Proceeding with the landing eliminated that option; the descent engine used most of its propellants to land on the Moon, then was left behind on the surface with the rest of the LM descent stage.
 The LM ascent stage, with its smaller engine, returned to lunar orbit with virtually dry tanks.
 This left only the SPS available for TEI.

 As a precaution, NASA moved up Apollo 16's TEI burn by a day in the hope that, should the SPS misbehave, the crew and engineers on Earth would have adequate time to find a solution and ensure a safe, if delayed, return to Earth.
 As it turned out, the Apollo 16 SPS performed a flawless TEI burn.